 At Darebin, we care about carers too.
 There are a number of support options, some through Council, and some through other organisations.

 Carers can be any age, and although usually family members, they can also be friends, or neighbours who care for people requiring ongoing support.
-Some carers live with the person they support.
-Other carers might drop by a few times a week to help out.
-Either way, we know that sometimes carers need some help, or a break from their caring role.

 SUPPORTS AVAILABLE THROUGH COUNCIL: